Last reviewed on by

 How to tell if you have HPV?
 HPV Symptoms:

-Warts may appear within several weeks after sexual contact with a person who is infected with the human papillomavirus, or they may take months or years to appear, or they may never appear.
+Warts may appear within several weeks after sexual contact with a person who has the human papillomavirus, or they may take months or years to appear, or they may never appear.
 Genital warts can cause itching, irritation, and bleeding.
 Around the anus, where they are more likely to be discovered by touch rather than sight, warts can be mistaken for hemorrhoids.

 How to know if you have HPV?
 HPV Tests: